klauspost/compress/zstd/README.md

 # zstd

-Zstandard is a real-time compression algorithm, providing high compression ratios.
+[Zstandard](https://facebook.github.io/zstd/) is a real-time compression algorithm, providing high compression ratios.
 It offers a very wide range of compression / speed trade-off, while being backed by a very fast decoder.
-It also offers a special mode for small data, called dictionary compression, and can create dictionaries from any sample set.
-Zstandard library is provided as open source software using a Go standard license.

 Currently this package provides *decompression* of zstandard compressed content.
 Note that custom dictionaries are not supported yet, so if your code relies on that, you cannot use the package as-is.

+This package is pure Go and without use of "unsafe".

+The `zstd` package is provided as open source software using a Go standard license.

 ## Decompressor